Studio Web Integration¶

 Use uipath debug for an enhanced local debugging experience.
 Unlike uipath run, the debug command:

-- Auto polls for trigger responses when the agent suspends (e.g., LangGraph interrupts)
+- Auto polls for trigger responses when the project suspends (e.g., LangGraph interrupts)

 - Fetches binding overwrites from Studio Web (configurable in Debug > Debug Configuration > Solution resources)